mateoconlechuga/cesium/readme.md

 **NOTE:** The `Cesium` application is accessible with the [apps] button; *not* with the [prgm] button.

+Once installed, the application cannot be transferred to other calculators.
+If you wish to transfer Cesium to other calculators after installation, you must resend the installer and transfer the installer to other calculators.

 ### Controls
 Cesium provides a way to quickly jump to different programs in the program browser.
 Simply press one of the keys with a green letter above it, and it will take you to the first program with that starts with that letter.
 * [2nd/enter] - Run, select